Updated for 2020

 You’ll notice the data projected on this video, which is achieved automatically with the many sensors inside the camera.
 The video is very high quality for a 360 video, although the lenses don’t handle the direct sunlight too well.
 The camera is attached to the users helmet, however you can also use a selfie stick or any other type of mount.
 The VIRB is also compatible with GoPro mounts.
 Video stabilization works pretty well but I think they could have made it even better if they explored some of the options available in the VIRB Edit desktop software.

 I’ve owned the VIRB for a while now and even though I haven’t taken it skiing, I know it can handle fast passed action pretty well.
-It has among the best video quality of any 360 camera and the software has recently been updated to include a mode called Hyperframe, see what it looks like in this video:
+You’ll also be abe to reframe your video but only using the free desktop app, other newer cameras have reframing apps available.

 I think this type of video would be awesome for skiing, and it’s achieved by using the VIRB 360 and its free editing software.
 The VIRB 360 is available on Amazon.com and has just had a price cut.